 Support for Asatte no otoko was overwhelming, with six of the nine selection-committee members favoring Suwa for the prize.
 The two newest members, Ogawa Yōko and Kawakami Hiromi, were especially glowing in their praise, perhaps hinting at a slight shift in the committee's evaluative standards.
 Opposition was expressed first of all by the usual suspects: Ishihara Shintarō and Murakami Ryū.
 The former once again lamented the generally poor quality of all the candidates, pointing to the large number of eccentric titles as evidence of a lack of narrative responsibility.
 With regard to Asatte no otoko specifically, Ishihara taxed Suwa with being needlessly obscure and relying too heavily upon non-narrative tricks like intertextual diagrams and the tacked-on map.
 One takes Ishihara's point.
-Still, it would appear that Ishihara has a major blind spot when it comes to the use of play in narrative (one imagines he would despise Sterne), and he seems notably lacking in a sense humor.
-Ishihara's own insight as a critic seems quite limited.
+Still, it would appear that Ishihara has a major blind spot when it comes to the use of play in narrative (one imagines he would despise Laurence Sterne), and he seems notably lacking in a sense of humor.
+Ishihara's own insight as a critic would appear to be quite limited.
 Murakami complained, as is his wont, that the quality of the candidates was uniformly low and that it was a chore to slog through them.
 He managed some kind words for one candidate, but not for Suwa, whose story, according to Murakami, was highly wrought stylistically but finally contained only the trite message that human communication is imperfect and life hard.
 Miyamoto Teru was the other dissenter, objecting to what he considered to be excessive intellectual playfulness.

 It is true that Suwa relies rather heavily on the ideas of the philosophers he seems to have encountered as a student (there is an epigraph from Antonin Artaud, whose Theater of Cruelty is thereby invoked, and explicit mention is made of Heinrich von Kleist in an apparent reference to his essay "The Puppet Theater").
 The story is perhaps a little too philosophical and metafictional for its own good.
 On the other hand, tying these philosophical ideas linguistically to the history of Japanese cultural interaction with the West (from the Doctrina Christa to the postcolonial writings of Ngugi wa Thiong'o to an extraordinary phonetic rendition of Gilbert O'Sullivan's pop hit "Alone Again (Naturally)"), and then centering the story on the life of a modern Japanese afflicted with stuttering, produces a richly nuanced texture that gives the lie to Murakami's simplistic formulation of the theme.
 It has been a long time since I read an Akutagawa Prize story that actively encourages intellectual speculation, and one that moreover breathes new life into the dilemma of Japanese "modernity."
 The Akutagawa Prize this time seems to me to have been fully earned.

-Chichi to ran (Breasts and Eggs) by Kawakami Mieko
+Chichi to ran (Breasts and Eggs), by Kawakami Mieko

 This comparatively short story relates the short visit of an Osakan woman and her daughter to the Tokyo apartment of the woman's younger sister, who acts as the story's narrator.
 The older sister, Makiko, a divorced woman on the point of turning 40, has ostensibly come to Tokyo to receive breast-augmentation surgery.
 Her daughter, a sixth-grader named Midoriko, wonders why her mother would want to subject herself to such a potentially dangerous procedure, and is herself concerned about the prospect of starting menstruation, which most of her classmates have already experienced.
 Disgusted both by her mother's obsession with the size of her breasts and by the impending physical changes in her own body that signify an unwanted transition to adulthood, Midoriko has refused to speak for almost half a year, communicating instead by writing in a notebook.
 On the second day of her three-day visit, Makiko visits her former husband without telling either her sister or daughter where she is going, and after she returns to the apartment late that night, Makiko and Midoriko engage in a dramatic egg-smashing confrontation, each breaking raw eggs over herself in a symbolic catharsis that causes Midoriko to regain her voice and demand that her mother tell her the truth about her motivations, inspiring Makiko to reply that some things in life are simply not open to interpretation as the "truth."